zunderlab/zunderlab.github.io/index.md

 # Welcome to the Zunder Lab!

-We are part of the [Department of Bioengineering and Therapeutic Sciences](http://bts.ucsf.edu/), the [Macromolecular Structure Group](http://msg.ucsf.edu/), and the [California Institute of Quantitative Biosciences (QB3)](http://qb3.org/).
+Starting in January 2016, we will be part of the [Department of Biomedical Engineering](http://bme.virginia.edu/) in the [School of Medicine](http://www.medicine.virginia.edu/) and [School of Engineering and Applied Science](http://www.seas.virginia.edu/) at the [University of Virginia](http://www.virginia.edu/).

-Research in the lab is focused on discovering the fundamental principles of macromolecular structure and dynamics.
-We are interested in defining conformational states that are essential for function and understanding how conformational transitions couple to biological mechanisms.

-We are located in Genentech Hall at the Mission Bay Campus of UCSF.
+Research in our laboratory is focused on discovering the molecular mechanisms that control stem cell fate during embryonic development, and using this information to develop improved methods for in vitro derivation of clinically relevant cell types for regenerative therapy.
+In order to study the complex mixture of rapidly changing cell types that exist in these systems, we are building experimental and computational tools that track cell populations as they change over time using molecular characterization at the single-cell level.
+Using these tools, our goal is to define the fundamental principles of cellular pluripotency and differentiation, and gain insight into the role stem cells play in normal development and disease pathology.